Art Spiegelman: Post–September 11 (2001–present)

 Library of America commissioned Spiegelman to edit the two-volume Lynd Ward: Six Novels in Woodcuts, which appeared in 2010, collecting all of Ward's wordless novels with an introduction and annotations by Spiegelman.
 The project led to a touring show in 2014 about wordless novels called Wordless! with live music by saxophonist Phillip Johnston.
 Art Spiegelman's Co-Mix: A Retrospective débuted at Angoulême in 2012 and by the end of 2014 had traveled to Paris, Cologne, Vancouver, New York, and Toronto.
 The book Co-Mix: A Retrospective of Comics, Graphics, and Scraps, which complemented the show, appeared in 2013.

 In 2015, after six writers refused to sit on a panel at the PEN American Center in protest of the planned "freedom of expression courage award" for the satirical French periodical Charlie Hebdo following the shooting at its headquarters earlier in the year, Spiegelman agreed to be one of the replacement hosts, along with other names in comics such as writer Neil Gaiman.
 Spiegelman retracted a cover he had submitted to a Gaiman-edited "saying the unsayable" issue of New Statesman when the management declined to print a strip of Spiegelman's.
 The strip, "Notes from a First Amendment Fundamentalist", depicts Muhammad, and Spiegelman believed the rejection was censorship, though the magazine asserted it never intended to run the cartoon.

-In 2021, Literary Hub announced that Spiegelman was co-creating a work Street Cop with author Robert Coover.
+During the COVID-19 pandemic, Spiegelman worked on illustrating Street Cop, a dystopian short novel written by Robert Coover.
+Published in 2021, it tells the story of a crooked cop trying to solve a murder.

+A biographical documentary called Art Spiegelman: Disaster Is My Muse premiered at DOC NYC in November 2024 and was released in theaters in 2025.
+The documentary covers the role that tragedy has played in inspiring Spiegelman's work, including the Holocaust, his mother's suicide, and the September 11 attacks.
+At a Q&A session after the screening, Spiegelman announced that he is working on a graphic novel about Gaza with Joe Sacco.
+He later clarified that the project wouldn't be a full graphic novel but a three-page comic based on phone conversations the two had had.
+The collaborative comic called "Never Again and Again" was released in February 2025 in The New York Review.